F-1 Visa Holder Insurance Requirements

 - A deductible not to exceed $500 per accident or illness.

-Depending on your health and the status of your dependent(s), you may want to consider a policy with additional coverage.
-You and your dependent(s) may also be subject to the requirements of the Affordable Care Act.
+Depending on your health and the pre-existing condition status of you/your dependent(s), you may want to consider a policy with additional coverage.

 If you do not have insurance when you arrive in the United States, you will be required to purchase it as a condition of your visa.
-The Office of International Education will require documentation of your insurance within 3 days of your arrival.
-Insurance coverage must begin on the start date listed on your DS-2019.
+The Office of Immigration and International Admissions will require documentation of your insurance the first day of your arrival.
+Insurance coverage must begin the day you arrive to the U.S., not the start date of class or employment.

-Your student account will automatically be billed for the university's health insurance place once you enroll for courses.
-If you have purchased medical insurance from your home country, you will need to see Rhonda Baxter in the Student Health Center to complete an International Student Insurance Waiver Form.
+For J-1 exchange students, your student account will automatically be billed for the University's health insurance plan once you enroll for classes.
+If you have purchased medical insurance from your home country, you will need to send a waiver and insurance policy to Rhonda Baxter in the Student Health Center.
 If your insurance waiver is approved, you must send a copy of the approval notice to Denise Robb.
 Failure to do so could result in a termination of your DS-2019 for failure to maintain status.

 Health insurance should be a part of your benefits package associated with your position at the university.
 Please see your official offer letter of employment to see what benefits you are eligible for.
 All full-time employees of the University of South Alabama and its hospital system will receive full medical benefits.
 More information on the University's health insurance plans can be found on the Human Resources website.